karanth/vertx-imap/README.md

 The IMAP IDLE command is supported now.
 The test-idle.js test runs a bunch of commands ending with the idle command.
 After a few seconds, it sends a NOOP command to cancel the idle.

 The basic test, test-basic.js, is now a command line utility.
-It doesn't support IDLE and works in a request-response fashion i.e. on request it waits for a response from the server.
+It doesn't support IDLE and works in a request-response fashion i.e. on a request, it waits for a response from the server.
 On a response it blocks for a request from the client.
+The IMAP server and other config information is defined in a separate file and is included with the -conf parameter.

+    run test-basic.js -cp ../lib -conf test-basic-params.json

 #### Next Steps
 * Abstractions over IMAP commands - For example, methods for login, choosing and changing mailboxes